 Off-campus employment and internships require approval from either an International Student Advisor or USCIS prior to employment.

 *The government keeps track of individuals' U.S. earnings/employment for tax purposes.
 Once you are offered a PAID position, on or off campus, you must apply for a Social Security Number (SSN).
-If you are offered an UNPAID position, you can apply for an Individual Tax Identification Number (ITIN).

 Post Completion OPT and Beyond